Pamki/postcss-plugin-px2units/README.md

 - `unitToConvert` (Object) unit lits to convert, by default, it is {rem:"rx",vw:"wx",vh:"hx"}
-- `viewportWidth` (Number) The width of the viewport.Default is 19.20. -viewportWidth = the width of UI design /100
+- `viewportWidth` (Number) The width of the viewport.Default is 19.20. -viewportWidth = the width of UI design
-- `viewportHeight` (Number) The height of the viewport.Default is 10.80.-viewportHeight = the height of UI design/100
+- `viewportHeight` (Number) The height of the viewport.Default is 10.80.-viewportHeight = the height of UI design
 - `rootValue` (Number) The root element font size.
-Default is Default is 100. {html:100px}
+Default is 100. {html:100wx=100px*100/1920vw}
-   - pcweb:rootValue = the width of UI design*100/1920
-   - mobileweb:rootValue = the width of UI design*100/750
 - `viewportwidthUnit` (Number)  a way to exclude some folder,eg. /(node_module)/.
 - `viewportheightUnit` (Number) Expected height units.
 - `unitPrecision` (Boolean/String)  The decimal numbers to allow the REM or VW OR VH units to grow to.